gmacario/vodafone-smart-hack/README.md

 ### Getting Open Source software for Vodafone Smart 4 mini

-The software is available on [projects/alcatel Sourceforge](http://sourceforge.net/projects/alcatel)
+The software is available on [Sourceforge:projects/alcatel](http://sourceforge.net/projects/alcatel):

     $ wget http://sourceforge.net/projects/alcatel/files/VF785_20140321.tar.xz/download

-This project contains a `runme.sh` script which makes it easier to download and uncompress the OSS archive for the VF Smart 4 mini phone.
+This project contains a `runme.sh` script which makes it easier to download and uncompress the OSS archive for the VF785 Smart 4 mini phone.

-To execute it, from a command shell change to the project directory then execute
+To execute the script, from a command shell change to the project directory then type

     $ ./runme.sh